-After a lot of frustration, I bounced around from online planning tool to online planning tool trying to make one of those work.
-But trying to make a mind that things best on paper to work on a computer… well let’s just say it got ugly.
+After a lot of frustration, I bounced around from one online planning tool to another trying to make one of those work.
+But trying to make a mind that likes paper best… well let’s just say it got ugly.

 Using The Right Tools

 Using the right tools for your mind is where productivity starts.
 Trying to “make due” is not always better.

 I had seen the living well planner before I but was always trying to be careful with my money.
 When it came to the planning tools I thought that one place I could save was in the tools I use both personally and in business.

 The problem with fighting to use tools because they are free or cheap and don’t work with how you think or naturally flow you are not going to be working at your highest performance.
 Costing you time AND money.

 Then I bought my first living well planner and I was hooked!